Robert “Bob” Elmore Honors College

 Advantages of Becoming an Honors Student

-The Robert “Bob” Elmore Honors College also offers the following scholarship opportunities: Irm’s Honors Scholar Award, Honors Term Scholarships, and Honors Scholarship for International Studies.
+The Robert “Bob” Elmore Honors College also offers the following scholarship opportunities: Irm’s Honors Scholar Award and Honors Term Scholarships.

-The Honors College also supports a variety of extra-curricular activities which promote scholarship, leadership, and service, including the Honors Student Committee, Brain Bowl, Math Team, and Model United Nations.
+The Honors College also supports a variety of extra-curricular activities which promote scholarship, leadership, and service.
 Many Honors College students are also invited to join the Phi Theta Kappa Honor Society and the Sigma Kappa Delta Honor Society.

 Associate of Arts degree Honors students who maintain a minimum 3.5 Overall/Honors GPA and complete the required number of Honors courses, including Honors Introduction to the Humanities and Honors Interdisciplinary Studies, can also take advantage of a specialized degree program and earn the Honors College Certificate.
-Honors courses are noted on the official transcript and eligible students receive Honors College graduation regalia to wear at the Broward College commencement ceremony.
-Students who are pursuing Associate of Science, Associate of Applied Science, and Bachelor’s degrees at Broward College should contact the Honors College or visit the Honors website (see below) for information about earning an Honors College Certificate.
+Honors courses are noted on the official transcript, and eligible students receive Honors College graduation regalia to wear at the Broward College commencement ceremony.

 In addition to all of the benefits described above, the Robert “Bob” Honors College also offers associate’s degree students support and guidance for their transfer to a four-year degree program.
 Honors College students are assisted in the transfer process with specialized seminars and workshops to prepare them for the transition to a four-year degree upon their graduation from Broward College and to match them to transfer scholarships available from our regional partner institutions such as Florida Atlantic University, Florida International University, and Nova Southeastern University.